Orion Martin: Miami Dolphins

 Martin was signed by the Miami Dolphins as an undrafted free agent in 2009.
 The Dolphins moved Martin from defensive end to inside linebacker.
 He was waived on August 24.

 Detroit Lions

 Martin was claimed off waivers by the Detroit Lions on August 25, 2009 when the team released wide receiver Eric Fowler.
 He was waived on September 4, 2009.

+Coaching career

+From 2013-2017 Martin was the head football coach at Martinsville High School in Martinsville, Virginia.
+In 2021, Martin was named new head football coach at the St. Albans School in Washington D.C.